 I’m currently serving as Executive Professor of Higher Education and a faculty fellow at the Center for Innovation in Learning Design (CILD) at the School of Education at the College of William and Mary.
-After spending 2018-19 as Executive Professor in Residence at Swem Library, I’ll be coordinating the expansion of the University Teaching and Learning Project as one the anchors the Studio for Teaching and Learning Innovation that will launch in the fall.
+After spending 2018-19 as Executive Professor in Residence at Swem Library, I’ll be coordinating the University Teaching and Learning Project as part of the the expansion of William & Mary’s Studio for Teaching and Learning Innovation.

 A Little About My Educational Background

 I jointed the SOE faculty full-time after 15 years as a senior technology manager at William and Mary and 14 years as Director of the Career Center at Hamilton College.
 I completed an AB degree at Hamilton and my MS and EdD degrees at Syracuse University – staying way longer in the snow belt of upstate New York than any rational person should have.
 After finishing my doctorate at SU, I taught in graduate programs in Adult Education at Syracuse University and Elmira College.